Jisan-Dev/40daysJS_TapaScript/Day-08/tasksolution.md

-# Global Execution Context(GCE) & Function Execution Context with its two phases by which it executes a program, "creation phase" and "execution phase solve".
+# Global Execution Context(GCE) & Function Execution Context with its two phases by which it executes a program, "creation phase" and "execution phase".

 ## This image demonstrates how javascript execution happens when the code runs